 One of those charged to commit the executions was Sir Walter Raleigh, who like Grey was a survivor of the rout at Glenmalure.
 Raleigh had also participated in a massacre of MacDonnells on Rathlin Island a few years earlier.
 It is interesting to note that when he fell foul of King James I one of the charges brought against him was that of the killings at Smerwick.

 Another survivor of Glenmalure and participant at the siege of Smerwick was Edmund Spenser the noted English poet and secretary to Lord Grey.
 He would become an apologist of English cruelty in Ireland by denigrating the Irish people.

 The fight for Munster

-The FitzGeralds escaped being trapped in Smerwick and continued the fight in Munster for another year but the English and their allies had more fire power and better provisions.
+The FitzGeralds escaped being trapped in Smerwick and continued the fight in Munster for another year but the English and their allies had more firepower and better provisions.
 A black earth policy was carried out by the English which pushed the province into a terrible famine.

 Elizabeth later recalled Grey from Ireland, possibly because of the extreme measures that he was using in Munster.
 His place was taken by Ormonde.
 He offered free pardons for those who had rebelled the exception of John and Gerald FitzGerald.
 They continued to wage a guerrilla war.
 The Papal Nuncio, Nicholas Sanders died from hunger and cold whilst hiding as a fugitive.
-John of Desmond was killed in an ambush just north of Cork during the summer of 1582 Gerald FitzGerald, Earl of Desmond was killed in November 1583 by the O’ Moriarty clan when caught stealing their cattle.
+John of Desmond was killed in an ambush just north of Cork during the summer of 1582 Gerald FitzGerald, Earl of Desmond was killed on November 1583 by the O’ Moriarty clan when caught stealing their cattle.